Skip to Content

 How services running on your Space can be shared securely from a browser

 You can use your Space to create software, work on a dataset, or collaborate on a machine learning algorithm.
-Sometimes you want to run a service from your Space and view it from a browser, for example, Streamlit, Gradio, Marimo, or your own web application.
+Sometimes you want to share what your working on from your Space for others to view it from a browser, for example, Streamlit, Gradio, Marimo, or your own web application.

-This section explains how you can view and share services from your Space.
+This section explains how you can share services from your Space.
+All services are shared using an end-to-end encrypted connection in a zero-trust network.

-You use the PairSpaces CLI to open a port on your Space.
-You open a port using pair space SPACE_ID --port PORT_NUMBER.
+You use the PairSpaces CLI to open a port from your Cloud Space.
+You open a port using pair spaces update SPACE_ID --port PORT_NUMBER from the Cloud Space.
+The PairSpaces CLI is installed on every Cloud Space.

 > curl -O https://bootstrap.pypa.io/get-pip.py